JosephGatto/Interesting-NLP-Talks/README.md

 ### Workshop on Foundation Models (5:13:05)
 A long but exciting workshop on large language models.
-Various talks from many researchers about ethics, economics, future work, current challenges, etc. of models like BERT and GPT. https://www.youtube.com/watch?v=AYPOzc50PHw
+Various talks and panel discussions from many researchers about ethics, economics, scalability, future work, and current challenges surrounding models like BERT and GPT. https://www.youtube.com/watch?v=AYPOzc50PHw